Women Councillors for Better Local Governance

 TBILISI.
-20 May 2013 – 180 women councillors from all regions of Georgia got together today to establish the Women Councillors’ Forum.
-The conference participants discussed a concept of the Forum and signed a Declaration to work together and increase women’s role in local governance.
+20 May 2013.
+180 women councillors from all regions of Georgia get together to establish the Women Councillors’ Forum.
+The conference participants discussed a concept of the Forum and signed Declaration to work together and increase women’s role in local governance.

 The conference was organised by the Municipal Service Providers’ Association (MSPA) with assistance from the UN Joint Programme ”To Enhance Gender Equality in Georgia” funded by the Swedish International Development Cooperation Agency (SIDA).

 Speaking at the opening session, Jamie McGoldrick, UN Resident Coordinator in Georgia, said: "Women better understand every day issues.
 They can influence decisions at the municipal level and advocate for better policies that affect their communities.
 The Women Councillor’s Forum is a powerful platform which will help Georgian women to play more active role in local governance.”

 Among the key speakers at the conference were Manana Kobakhidze, the Vice-Speaker and the Head of the Gender Equality Council of the Parliament of Georgia; David Narmania, the Minister of Regional Development and Infrastructure; Shalva Pipia, the Acting Minister of Agriculture and Tina Khidasheli, member of the Parliament of Georgia.

 The participants also met with the representatives of the ministries, Gender Equality Council, Members of Parliament and the Supreme Council of Ajara.